 If you watch various traditional art forms of Kerala, you can realize the diverse nature of cultural echoes.
-You can comprehend the elegance of classical arts and queerness of bizarre rituals.
+You can comprehend the elegance of classical arts and the queerness of bizarre rituals.
 You can witness men transforming into deities and the deities dancing in front of their devotees.
 It is not fantasy; but reality.
 You can feel their flesh and blood.
 You can feel their breath and heartbeat.
 It is a world of Gods; a world of dancing deities!
 A world of colorful art forms of Kerala.

 Art is an integral part of Kerala’s culture and is always attracted and appreciated by the audience.
-The arts of Kerala were associated with temples and religious practices, and gradually became assimilated into the main cultural stream.
-The rich cultural heritage of Kerala, with its wonderful traditional art forms, will enlighten your soul and fill you with indefinable energy.
+The art forms of Kerala were associated with temples and religious practices, and gradually became assimilated into the main cultural stream.
+With a rich cultural heritage, the wonderful traditional art forms of Kerala, will enlighten your soul and fill you with indefinable energy.
 Listed here are a few of these fascinating art forms.

 1. Kathakali: The Classical Art Form of Elegant Class